electrical-pro/ESP32_Robot/README.md

 ```
 Another change is the auto current control.

-yet another noticible change is the use of two sets of PID valus for "satading" and for "going", this allowed the robot to stay without any movement.
-(I was not able to achive standing without movement only using one set of PID values).
+yet another noticeable change is the use of two sets of PID values for "standing" and for "going", this allowed the robot to stay without any movement.
+(I was not able to achieve perfect standing without movement just with one set of PID values).

-Set this line to: 0 for automatic switching
+Set this to "0" for automatic switching (Experimental)

 ```cpp
 uint8_t pidTypeApply = 1; // PID to use 0=auto, 1= go PIDs, 2= stay PIDs
 ```
+Both PID value needs to be tuned separately wich is "additional headache", so at first, is the best just set it to "1" and use one set of PIDs.
+Not sure that I implemented this feature correctly, but I am satisfied with the results.

 This is the curcuit: